ShaquilleTL/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell permissions will be done in this project an updated README will follow
+Shell basics will be done in this project an updated README will follow